 ISO – which stands for International Organization for Standards – develops and publishes voluntary international standards covering various aspects of quality, safety, and environmental management.
 ISO standards related to environmental management include ISO 14001 (Environmental Management Systems) and ISO 14040 series (Life Cycle Assessment).

-Environmental Management (ISO 14001) provides organizations with a framework for environmental management systems (EMS), helping them to reduce their environmental impact and comply with environmental regulations.
+Environmental Management (ISO 14001) provides organisations with a framework for environmental management systems (EMS), helping them to reduce their environmental impact and comply with environmental regulations.

 Becoming ISO 14001 certified involves several steps, including preparation, implementation, and external assessment.

 ISO 14040 is not a certification standard.
 Rather, it is a guideline standard that specifies the principles and framework for conducting life cycle assessment (LCA) studies.
-Therefore, organizations cannot become “ISO 14040 certified.”
+Therefore, organisations cannot become “ISO 14040 certified.”

 PEF – how to measure the environmental impact of goods